 - How is Open SUNY different from SLN?
 Will SLN go away?

-- How Open SUNY different than / related to Empire State College?
+- How is Open SUNY different from / related to Empire State College?

 - How does Open SUNY relate to MOOCs?
-Will SUNY offer MOOCs or become members of MOOC groups such as edX or Coursera?
+Will SUNY offer MOOCs or become member of MOOC groups such as edX or Coursera?

 - Will Open SUNY turn teaching into a cookie-cutter process, forcing standardization?